ambertang802/ambertang802.github.io/README.txt

 Note: Internet Explorer 9 and earlier versions do not support it correctly.

 3) Pop-up alert on image click
-Click on the image of About me and it will pop-up alert (message: Graduation photo in 2019) Click on images of education and it will pop-up alert (message: school address)
+Click on the image of About me and it will pop-up (message: Graduation photo in 2019).
+Click on images of education and it will pop-up (message: school address).

+4) mouse cursor
+Change the cursor of my homepage.The character's name is cooky of BT21.